relativitydev/relativity-trace-documentation/docs/administrator_guide/data_flow/detailed_data_flow.md

 {: .no_toc }

-Each communication flows through Relativity Trace in a consistent repeatible way to produce a defensible and explainable surveillance process.
+Many actions are taken to collect, alert, and then dispose of a communication as a part of an ongoing surveillance process.
 {: .fs-6 .fw-300 }

 1. TOC